Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Town’s Capital Improvement Plan represents a guide for maintenance and acquisition of capital assets.
 It is an important management tool because it helps evaluate the effects of large capital costs on the Town’s operating budget and financial standing in terms of debt burden and capacity.

-- Acquisition of land.- Construction of a new facility or an expansion of an existing facility.- A non-recurring rehabilitation or a major repair to all or part of a building or its grounds.
-This should have a cost exceeding $100,000 and a useful life exceeding 10 years.- Planning, design, or engineering related to a capital improvement or other program.
+Projects budgeted in the CIP generally include: - Acquisition of land. - Construction of a new facility or an expansion of an existing facility. - A non-recurring rehabilitation or a major repair to all or part of a building or its grounds.
+This should have a cost exceeding $100,000 and a useful life exceeding 10 years. - Planning, design, or engineering related to a capital improvement or other program.

 A Comprehensive Plan is a local government’s guide for decision making.
 It is created by studying the existing conditions of the Town, debating preferred future alternatives and priorities, and identifying practical implementation strategies to help the Town reach its preferred future goals.
 There are nine required “elements” that every Comprehensive Plan must address – population, housing, economic development, community facilities, natural resources, cultural resources, land use, transportation, and priority investments.
 Thus, the Comprehensive Plan touches land development decisions, capital projects, and many other governmental decisions that might impact the future health of the Town.
 In South Carolina, communities are required to prepare new Comprehensive Plans every 10 years.
 Considering the tremendous growth that the area has experienced over the past several years, Town Council decided to move the process up a year, to help town government identify and address its greatest needs.